2011 Super Outbreak: Hackleburg–Phil Campbell–Tanner–Harvest, Alabama

 Soon after crossing into Franklin County, the town of Phil Campbell experienced significant devastation of the same magnitude as Hackleburg.
 Numerous homes, some of which were well-constructed, were swept away as the tornado tore through town.
 At least three churches along the path sustained significant damage, with one church in the town being completely destroyed and having only the foundation slab remaining.
 Mobile homes throughout the path were completely destroyed, and their mangled frames were tossed at least 25 to 50 yd.
 Cars were tossed and destroyed throughout the path of the tornado, with one car wrapped around a debarked tree.
 A 25 ft section of pavement was torn from a road in this area as well.
 The most intense damage along the path occurred northeast of Phil Campbell in the rural community of Oak Grove, where vehicles were carried long distances and mangled beyond recognition, large trees were completely debarked, and large brick homes with extensive anchoring were obliterated with the debris wind-rowed hundreds of yards away.
 The tornado continued into Lawrence County, impacting the Mount Hope community, where significant devastation was incurred to single-family homes and a restaurant.
 Nothing but the foundation and a pile of debris remained at the restaurant site, and a small portion of the restaurant's foundation slab buckled.

+The tornado moved northeast, producing EF3 damage in and around Langtown.
+The tornado re-intensified to EF4 strength as it passed near Moulton and Trinity, debarking trees, mangling, and leveling homes.
+It then continued through the northwest corner of Morgan County, crossed Wheeler Lake, and moved into Limestone County, coming within 2 mi of Browns Ferry Nuclear Power Plant.
+The tornado caused power outages in the area, and the plant had to be shut down.
+The tornado continued towards the small community of Tanner.
+Tanner experienced a large swath of EF4 damage and a narrow corridor of "high-end EF4 to near-EF5 damage".
+The storm "completely wiped clean" several well constructed homes with anchor bolting.
+As the storm crossed US 72 in eastern Limestone County, the tornado destroyed a Doppler radar operated by Huntsville NBC affiliate WAFF (channel 48) and continued into East Limestone, a heavily populated area of Limestone County where homes in subdivisions were damaged or destroyed at high-end EF3 strength.